Interfacing

 Good Manufacturing Practice (GMP) is a guideline for quality assurance in the production of pharmaceuticals.
 Similar guidelines apply to the manufacturing of medical devices, cosmetics, and food.
 The basic principles of a Quality Management System are typically implemented in the chemical industry, even if not GxP regulated.

 Process management has contributed to substantial improvements over the past two decades with its methods and tools in many areas.
-As examples, to mention projects for introducing SAP software, ISO 9001 based management systems, and risk management.

 Limited success in the GxP-regulated industry